(Step 1) Choosing the Right Burner

 The Fire Pit Burner is the heart of the system, the burner will determine the size and shape of the fire pit.
 The burner regulates how much gas will be burned, the appearance of the flame, and how much heat and even the shape and height of the flame.
 Since there are many different styles and sizes this is where an expert can help guide you.
 Quality burners are tested and have safety certifications.
 At this time AOK only sells and stocks CSA Certified burners for your protection and safety.
 It is important to select the burner before the construction of the fire pit enclosure.
 The burner selection will determine the size and shape of the custom enclosure.
 More on the burners below…

 The first choice in selecting a fire pit burner is to decide what gas type is best for the application and budget.
 Both Liquid Propane (LP) and Natural Gas (NG) burners are available and the burner must be ordered correctly for the type of gas being used.
-NG is typically piped from the street to a manifold that distributes the gas throughout the house.
+NG is typically piped from the street to a manifold that distributes the gas throughout the house and to your fire pit.
 LP gas is fed from tanks of various sizes which can be above ground or under ground.
-Smaller 20lb Lp bottles can only support fire pits up to 85,000 BTUs if you want a higher BTU burner you will need to install a larger tank.
+Smaller 20lb propane bottles can only support fire pits up to 85,000 BTUs, if you want a higher BTU burner you will need to install a larger tank.
 We recommended that a licensed professional determine the total amount of BTUs (Volume) your gas supply lines will support and also to size and install any gas appliance in accordance with local codes for safety.
 Once the gas type and volume is known then the ignition, size and shape can be chosen.

 We offer three (3) CSA Certified Ignition Systems.
 CSA certification is the highest certification and is accepted by all government agencies that require UL and ANSI stamps.
 MATCH-LIT burners are the simplest technology and are certified up to 65,000 BTUS.
 Using a match, the fire is lit and the gas feed is manually adjusted to regulate flame height.
 PUSH BUTTON SPARK burners are certified up to 140,000 BTUs.
 Push button spark burners use a battery to ignite the flame and do not require electricity.
 They have a flame sensing control to turn off the gas should the flame blow out.
 ELECTRONIC IGNITION or Hot Wire Ignition (HWI) is certified up to 400,000 BTUs.
 Ignition is controlled from a 120V switch located near the fire pit and may also be controlled by a remote.
 This automated system includes a flame sensor to detect heat which will shut off the gas should the flame blow out.
 One awesome thing about HWI is the ability to control the fire pit from a good distance away from the burner, making it safer and more comfortable to lite the burner.
 Also, HWI is available in a 24 volt system when installations for fire pits are located close to water features.